What are the schools in Ljubljana like?

 When we asked about the schools in Ljubljana, they said...

 "The International School of Ljubljana (ISL) is one of the best international schools in Ljubljana.
 It is a private, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 ISL is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a rigorous academic program, with a strong emphasis on the development of critical thinking skills, creativity, and problem-solving.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The British International School of Ljubljana (BISL) is another excellent international school in Ljubljana, Slovenia.
 It is a private, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 BISL is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a rigorous academic program, with a strong emphasis on the development of critical thinking skills, creativity, and problem-solving.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The International Bilingual School of Ljubljana (IBSL) is a great bilingual school in Ljubljana, Slovenia.
 It is a private, co-educational day school offering an international curriculum for students from pre-kindergarten to grade 12.
 IBSL is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 The school offers a rigorous academic program, with a strong emphasis on the development of critical thinking skills, creativity, and problem-solving.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
-The school is unique in that it offers instruction in both English and Slovenian, allowing students to become proficient in both languages," commented one expat when asked about in Ljubljana.
+The school is unique in that it offers instruction in both English and Slovenian, allowing students to become proficient in both languages," remarked one parent with kids at in Ljubljana.

 Other Questions: